seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 Sir, as I think.

 **CLOTEN**
-It is Posthumus’ hand; I know’t.
+It is Posthumus' hand; I know't.
 Sirrah, if thou
 wouldst not be a villain, but do me true service,
 directly and truly, I would think thee an honest
 man: thou shouldst neither want my means for thy